- Chinese yam mainly grows in Asia and North America and is used in Chinese medicine.

 - frequent urination

-Chinese yam contains allantoin.
-This is a natural compound that can accelerate the growth of healthy tissue and reduce healing time.
-Topically, Chinese yam is applied to treat ulcers, boils, and abscesses on the skin.
-Victims of scorpion stings and snakebites can be treated with its leaf juices.
+Chinese yam contains allantoin, a natural compound that can accelerate the growth of healthy tissue and reduce healing time.
+Topically, Chinese yam can be applied to ulcers, boils, and abscesses on the skin for treatment.
+Its leaf juices can also treat scorpion stings and snakebites.

-The roots of Chinese yam contain diosgenin.
-This natural compound is a phytoestrogen, a plant-based estrogen.
-When processed in a laboratory, diosgenin can be used to manufacture progesterone.
-In its original form, Chinese yam does not contain progesterone or other human hormones.
+The diosgenin in its roots is a phytoestrogen, a natural, plant-based estrogen.
+When processed in a lab, diosgenin can be used to manufacture progesterone, although in its original form, Chinese yam doesn’t contain progesterone or other human hormones.

 - hot flashes associated with menopause

 - gallbladder problems